sujit70777/Awsome-Mobile-App-Development/README.md

 - [Toasty](https://github.com/GrenderG/Toasty) - The usual Toast, but with steroids.
 - [Moshi](https://github.com/square/moshi) - A modern JSON library for Android and Java.
 - [Calligraphy](https://github.com/chrisjenx/Calligraphy) - Custom fonts in Android the easy way.
-- [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API on top of Android's Log class
+- [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API on top of Android's Log class.
 - [ExoPlayer](https://github.com/google/ExoPlayer) - An extensible media player for Android.
 - [Glide](https://github.com/bumptech/glide) - Fast and efficient image loading library for Android.
 - [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java